mlabuda2/nf-tower-docs/content/docs/compute-envs/k8s.md

     SECRET=$(kubectl get secrets | grep <SERVICE-ACCOUNT-NAME> | cut -f1 -d ' ')
     kubectl describe secret SECRET | grep -E '^token' | cut -f2 -d':' | tr -d '\t'

 Replace `<SERVICE-ACCOUNT-NAME>` with the name of the service account create in the [Cluster preparation](https://github.com/seqeralabs/nf-tower-k8s/blob/master/cluster-preparation.md#2-service-account--role-creation) step.
-If followed the example it should be `tower-launcher-sa`.
+If you followed the example in the guide, it should be `tower-launcher-sa`.
 <br>
 {{% /tip %}}